How to Create a Drop-Down Menu in WordPress

 Select the check-box labeled CSS Classes:

-This will enable you to add custom CSS to your menu.
+This will enable you to create a custom CSS dropdown menu.
 It will also restrict any custom styling to the items your specific classes are applied to.

 Step 4: Preview Your Menu

 At this point, your menu is just about ready to go.
 Before finalizing it, however, you might want to check it out in the WordPress Customizer.
-This enables you to make changes and see their effects in real-time.
+You can toggle the opacity, hover, font size and more, while seeing their effects in real-time.

 Click on Manage with Live Preview to enter the live editor: